 Type: Client Alerts

 The proposals flow in part from recommendations made by the High-Level Expert Group on sustainable finance set up by the Commission in late 2016, which reported in January 2018.
-They are designed to complement and drive the EU’s efforts to fulfil its commitments under the Paris Climate Change Agreement and the UN 2030 Agenda for Sustainable Development.
+They are designed to complement and drive the EU’s efforts to fulfill its commitments under the Paris Climate Change Agreement and the UN 2030 Agenda for Sustainable Development.

 The Commission describes its plans, which cover the entire investment chain, as “comprehensive”, “far-reaching reform[s] that could set a global benchmark for sustainable finance” and “covering all relevant actors in the financial system”.